KNowledgeOnWebScale/dataflow-visualization/README.md

 #### Navigation bar

 Next to the window where your flow is shown, you see a gray bar.
 This is some sort of "jump bar".
-Depending on where you click on the bar, a different node will be centered.
-If you click somewhere at the very top of the bar, the most upper node of your flow will be centered.
-The lower you click, the lower the node that will be centered.
-If you click somewhere at the bottom of the bar, the last node will be centered.
+Depending on where you click on the bar, you'll jump to the height of a different node.
+If you click somewhere at the very top of the bar, you'll jump to the height of the most upper node.
+The lower you click, the lower the node that will be picked as reference height.
+If you click somewhere at the bottom of the bar, you'll jump to the y position of the lowest node.

 This navigation bar is very useful when you want to quickly navigate in a very large network of (vertical oriented) nodes.